chaschev/bear/README.md

 You may find an interesting topic to read in our [Wiki](https://github.com/chaschev/bear/wiki).

 Bear has [demos and examples](https://github.com/chaschev/bear/wiki/1.1.3.-Node.js%2C-Grails%2C-Tomcat%2C-Play-and-other-demos) to use as prototypes for your own projects.
-These demos are also integration tests which are used to test it.
+These demos are also used as integration tests.
 At the moment Bear supports Node.js, Grails, Play!
 Framework.

-The main priorities for project are now usability and bugfixing, so your feedback, bugreports and feature requests are very welcome.
-You can [create a ticket or ask a question](https://github.com/chaschev/bear/issues) or just drop me a line at chaschev@gmail.com.
-We will accept contributions, please discuss your changes with us if you want to change or add something significant.
+Our main priorities for the project for now are usability and bugfixing, so your feedback, bugreports and feature requests are very welcome.
+You can [create a ticket or ask a question](https://github.com/chaschev/bear/issues) or just drop a line at chaschev@gmail.com.
+We will accept contributions - below you will find instructions on how to build Bear and how to start the integration tests.
+Please discuss your changes with us if you want to change or add something significant.

 ### Bear Highlights